 Winter’s video shows how the tea-lights are put inside a bread tin, lit and covered with a small upside-down flowerpot.
 If the flowerpot has a hole in its base, this is covered up (Winter used the metal casing leftover from one of the tealights).

 The small flowerpot is covered by a second, larger pot and the hole in the bigger flowerpot is left uncovered.

 "Between the flowerpot and your computer, they keep the room warm," explained Winter.
 "It costs just 8p a day, plus the cost of electricity (for the computer) of course."

 I set up the heater in under five minutes and waited for the room, the coldest in my flat, to heat up.

 The process uses the theory of convection heat transfer to warm a room.

-The candles heat the air above them, this is captured and channelled through the pots.
-Because the hot air is lighter than cold, it rises up into the colder area.
+The candles produce gases full of heated particles that are captured and channelled through the pots.
+Because the hot gas particles are lighter than the gases in the air, they rise up into the colder area.

 This causes the cold air to fall into the warm areas and creates a convection current, which transfers heat from one pot to another, and out of the hole on top.

 Tea-lights cost £1 for 100 from Ikea.
 They burn for about four hours until they need replacing.
 Assuming an eight-hour working day, you’ll need eight tea-lights to last the day, or 40 a week.